sydseter/DevGuide/docs/en/04-design/02-web-app-checklist/09-protect-data.md

 5. Build application features to handle a secret key rotation
 6. Ensure that secrets are not stored in code, config files or environment variables
 8. Scan code repositories to detect accidentally added secrets and credentials
+9. Log all authorized access to a secret key for forensic purposes

 #### 4. Memory management